-Beyond the Rhetoric: Faithful Conversations about Gun Violence
+Beyond the Rhetoric: Faithful Conversations about Gun Violence- CANCELED

-In a multi-day community event, Grace Presbyterian Church is sponsoring two national faith figures to lead the community in civil discourse about the problem of gun violence in the United States.
-Two national figures will lead church and community members in exploring how to engage productively around this difficult topic.
+In a multi-day community event, Grace Presbyterian Church is sponsoring two national faith figures to lead the church and community in faithful discourse about the problem of gun violence in the United States.
 It is our hope that the dialogue will invite viewpoints and experiences from across the spectrum of gun ownership and identify common concerns and practical responses amid a too-often divisive debate.
 We further hope that the discussion will model and encourage techniques for continuing civil discourse around other divisive issues.

 Rev. Deanna Hollas is the Gun Violence Prevention Ministry Coordinator with the Presbyterian Peace Fellowship and the co-founder of Retreat House Spirituality Center in Richardson, Texas.
 In her role with the Presbyterian Peace Fellowship, Rev. Hollas empowers individuals and congregations across the Presbyterian denomination as they embody Jesus’s call to love God and love neighbor by being engaged and active in the prevention of gun violence.
 She holds a Master of Divinity from Perkins School of Theology as well as a Diploma in the Art of Spiritual Direction from San Francisco Theological Seminary.
 Deanna and her husband, Chris, are the proud parents of 3 young adult children: Emily, John, and Eleanor.
 In her free time, she enjoys listening to music, being outdoors, and discovering delicious plant-based, harm-free meals.